A collection of design tips and miscellaneous how-tos for designing dashboards, reports, and other views in Dundas BI.

 - Add a script to detect a change in screen width, and then redirect to another dashboard more suited for the size of the screen.

-As you drag or resize a control, contextual guidelines (dotted lines) appear to help you align the control with other controls.
-When your control snaps into alignment with another control, the line turns red and the boundaries of the relevant control appear.
+As you drag or resize any item, contextual guidelines (dotted lines) appear to help you align it with other content.

-If you want to temporarily disable snapping to other controls, hold the Alt or Option key while dragging or resizing your control.
+If you want to temporarily disable snapping to other content, hold the Alt or Option key while dragging or resizing.

-If snap-to-grid is enabled, your control will also be snapped to the grid while dragging or resizing.
-To turn snap-to-grid off, go to the status bar and click Disable snap grid.
+If snap-to-grid is enabled, positions are also snapped to the grid while dragging or resizing.
+To turn snap-to-grid off, click Disable snap grid in the the status bar.

-Double-click the resize handle of a control within a template grid cell to expand/contract the corresponding side (or corner) of the control to the cell edge (or corner).
+Double-click the resize handle of an element that has been placed within a template grid cell to expand/contract that side (or corner) to the template cell's edge (or corner).

 Instead of using drag-and-drop, you can upload one or more image files, maps, or diagrams to corresponding Explore folders using a context menu option.